Official guidance for the Illinois Division of Developmental Disabilities (DDD) Electronic Visit Verification (EVV) Program

 A. Illinois DDD EVV

 Electronic Visit Verification (EVV) is mandated (effective September 1, 2023) in the Illinois DDD HCBS Waiver system by Section 12006(a) of the 21st Century Cures Act.
 Federal guidance requires EVV for Home and Community Based Services (HCBS) that include an element of Personal Care Services and Home Health Care Services.
 Effective September 1, 2023, Illinois DDD required EVV for Personal Support Worker services (55D), including PSW services approved through Temporary Assistance (53C).
-Effective January 1, 2024, Illinois DDD required EVV for Occupational Therapist (52O), Physical Therapist (52P), Speech Therapist (52S), Licensed Practical Nurse (55P), and Registered Nurse (55N) services.
+Effective January 1, 2024, Illinois DDD required EVV for Occupational Therapists (52O), Physical Therapists (52P), Speech Therapists (52S), Licensed Practical Nurses (55P), and Registered Nurses (55N) providing Home Health Care Services.

 EVV requirements are the responsibility of providers billing PCS and HHCS services to the DDD through the Reporting of Community Services (ROCS) system.
 The impact to most customers is minimal.